 Consistent with the description above, the Economics major focuses on developing a set of analytical tools that can be applied to a broad range of problems.
 As such, an Economics major opens doors to many different careers, with a broad curriculum not explicitly directed to providing skills specific to any one career.
 In contrast, the Business/AEM major tends to focus on more business-specific skills --- accounting, marketing, finance, management, and human resources and organizational behavior.
 If you are interested in a career in business, Economics and Business/AEM are both excellent majors (a significant share of Economics majors indeed go into business careers, especially in finance and consulting).
 There is no clear sense in which one is better than the other, and we typically recommend that students choose the major that better fits their own personal intellectual interests.
-It should also be noted that the Economics major is housed in the Arts College and the Business/AEM major in the College of Agriculture and Life Sciences, so college specific requirements to graduate will differ, and these should also be considered in finding the right program for you.
+It should also be noted that the Economics major is housed in the Arts College and the Business/AEM major in the College of Agriculture and Life Sciences and the SC Johnson School of Business, so college specific requirements to graduate will differ, and these should also be considered in finding the right program for you.

-For Arts & Sciences students who are interested in both economics and business, you in fact have the option to complete an Economics major while simultaneously completing the university-wide Business minor.
-For more information on the latter, see the University-Wide Business minor webpage.
+For Arts & Sciences students who are interested in both economics and business, you in fact have the option to complete an Economics major while simultaneously completing the Business minor.
+For more information on the latter, see the Business minor webpage.

 Many Economics majors also complete additional majors in other subjects.
 There are some majors that naturally complement (and perhaps even overlap with) an Economics major --- e.g., majors in Math, Computer Science, Statistics, Psychology, and Government.
 However, it is quite common for students to complete a second major that is completely unrelated to Economics.